yathsingh/Stocks_DSL/README.md

 <br><br>
 **HOW TO RUN**

-Pull the project and run 'main.py'.
+1. Clone the repo

+2. Run main.py

 You will have the options to pick preset language commands for testing and quick report generation, of enter your own custom input.